lspahija/blizzardberry/README.md

 # Things to be done

 ## Before Launch
-- test RAG pipeline with big documents and ensure everything works
+- test RAG pipeline with big documents and ensure everything works - how does chatbase allow users to add new documents?
 - polish the user onboarding experience.
-All the forms needs to work flawlessly and be easy to use.
+All the forms needs to work well and be easy to use.
 - currently we give the user `<Script>` tags to put in their app.
 These are from `'next/script'`.
 The user isn't necessarily using next.js, so we should give them appropriate script tags for the framework they're using.
-- Stripe to sell the product $$ - I set up Stripe for Brothers of Ostia in November 2024 and it was a pain.
+- onboard Stripe - I set up Stripe for Brothers of Ostia in November 2024 and it was a pain.
 [Here's the repo](https://github.com/lucidity-labs/ostians).
 Maybe the Stripe docs have improved in the meantime though.
 - [finish onboarding](#posthog) PostHog for analytics
 - landing page needs to sell the product well!
 - add easy to use feedback form so users can report bugs and request features. make it easy for users to talk to us.